-Hailed as "a great writer and a terrific trumpet player" by legendary songwriter Burt Bacharach, and considered by many to be one of the brightest young musical minds, Tony Glausi is establishing his voice in the music industry as an award-winning, internationally recognized trumpeter, keyboardist, composer, arranger, and producer with a distinct story to tell.
+Hailed as "a great writer and a terrific trumpet player" by legendary songwriter Burt Bacharach, and said by renowned jazz artist Dave Douglas to be “one of the finest young trumpeters”, Tony Glausi has established his voice in the music industry as an international award-winning trumpeter, keyboardist, composer, arranger, and producer.

-Among other accolades, Tony won 1st prize in the 2017 Carmine Caruso International Jazz Solo Competition, 1st prize in the jazz division of the 2017 ITG International Trumpet Competition, and 1st prize in the jazz division of the 2014 National Trumpet Competition.
+Among other accolades, Tony won first prize in the 2017 Carmine Caruso International Jazz Solo Competition, first prize in the jazz division of the 2017 ITG International Trumpet Competition, and first prize in the jazz division of the 2014 National Trumpet Competition.
 Tony has been recognized in two separate issues of Downbeat Jazz & Blues Magazine for outstanding improvised solos and compositions.
 He was the sole recipient of the 2016-17 Laurie Frink Career Grant, an award given every other year to a young brass player in honor of Laurie’s legacy as an incomparably inspiring pedagogue, mentor, and friend.
 Tony has also had the unique privilege of engaging in private studies with Wynton Marsalis, one of his greatest heroes and influences.

 Tony Glausi grew up in a musical family—his mother and all four of his grandparents were professional musicians in varying capacities—and was exposed to music of all genres, developing an affinity for gospel hymns, classical music, jazz, R&B, hip-hop, and everything else in the Black American Music tradition.
 At a very young age he taught himself to play his favorite melodies on the piano by ear and later mastered these abilities through advanced studies in piano performance and theory.
 A trumpeter and composer by the age of ten, it was later in high school when Tony began to focus on jazz and improvisation.